-Half of the unemployed people are currently long-term unemployed, that is, unemployed for more than 12 months.
+Almost half of the unemployed people are still long-term unemployed, that is, unemployed for more than 12 months.
 Long-term unemployment has implications for society as a whole, with dire social consequences for the persons concerned and a negative impact on growth and public finances.
 Long-term unemployment is one of the causes of persistent poverty.

 Addressing long-term unemployment is a key employment challenge of the Commission's jobs and growth strategy.